corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

-The simplest form of recovering ledger data is executed using `AutomaticLedgerRecover` which, on the basis of a previous reconciliation record or `ReconciliationStatus`, uses built-in Corda processes to request and retrieve the appropriate transactions from a counter party.
+The simplest form of recovering ledger data is executed using `AutomaticLedgerRecover` which, on the basis of a previous reconciliation record or `ReconciliationStatus`, uses built-in Corda processes to request and retrieve the appropriate transactions from a counterparty.

-For more information on this process and how it may be further configured please checkout the [docs](ledger-recovery-automatic.md).
+For more information on this process and how it may be further configured, see the [docs](ledger-recovery-automatic.md).